Why some women turn to tantric massage

 Tantra is not a promise of orgasm, it is a promise of presence.

-It invites you to
+It invites you to meet yourself in your truth,

-transmute your wounds into power,
+to transmute your wounds into strength,

 and to offer the world a touch that awakens awareness of the link, where so many hearts have shut themselves away.